Chokeslam: Inverted powerslam chokeslam

+Iron Claw slam

+This move is performed in the same style as a chokeslam, but instead the wrestler grabs the opponent with a clawhold.
+Erick Rowan used this move as a finisher and Lars Sullivan uses it as a signature.
+NJPW's Great-O-Khan currently uses this as the Eliminator while also applying a wrist-clutch sometimes for extra leverage.

 Leg trap chokeslam

 Also known as a leg hook chokeslam, or the Sky High Chokeslam, as dubbed by Vader, the attacker starts out by lifting the opponent's left or right leg off the ground and tucks it under or hooks it over their arm while using their free hand to grab the opponent's neck.
 Then, the attacker lifts the opponent into the air and slams the opponent down to the mat.
 The move can also be used as a reversal from when the opponent tries some form of kick only to have the attacker catch and hold on to the leg, setting up the move from there.
 A sitting version and a kneeling version are also possible.

 One-handed chokeslam

 A very common variation, usually performed by a larger wrestler to a smaller one, this move sees the usual execution of the chokeslam done with just one hand lifted from the throat without the support of the other hand that usually goes on the back.
+Sid Vicious popularized the move in the early 1990s, including his WWF debut in 1991.
 Big Show, Kane, and The Undertaker frequently perform this.
 Big Show invented the kneeling chokeslam during his time in WCW under the name The Giant from 1995-1999.